markbrown4/gmail-angular/readme.md

 # nGmail

-An Angular tutorial building out a Gmail clone.

 What better example of a rich client-side application than Gmail, the iconic web app that started it all.

 In this tutorial we'll explain all of the important components of Angular - Modules, Controllers, Scopes, Directives, Services and Filters whilst building out a Gmail clone.
 No prior knowledge of Angular is necessary.